mastersam987/Exploratory-Data-Analysis-Project-1/README.md

 There are 4 R files and 4 png files attached to the repository.

-For running the scripts, you need to extarct them and laod them into your current working directory and run the R scripts.
+For running the scripts, you need to extarct them and load them into your current working directory and run the R scripts.